philiphan0109/philiphan0109.github.io/evidence_bench/dataset.md

 Each data instance (stored in a JSON) has the following features:

 - ```hypothesis```: the biomedical hypothesis in string format
+- ```paper_as_candidate_pool```: an ordered tuple of strings.
+Each string is one sentence from the paper.
+This is the candidate pool for all of the evidence retrieval tasks.
 - ```aspect_list_ids```: a list of strings.
 Each string is an id for an aspect related to the study's results.
 - ```aspect2sentence_indices```: a dictionary that maps from each aspect to all sentence indices that are sources of information for that aspect.
 - ```sentence_index2aspects```: a dictionary that maps from each sentence index to all aspects that this sentence is a source of information for.